fmerg/pymerkle/USAGE.md

 }
 ```

-To retrieve the Merkle-tree in its stored state from that file, we then only need use the `.loadFromFile`
+To retrieve the Merkle-tree in its stored state, we need only use the `.loadFromFile`
 static method as follows.

 ```python